 Stories convey emotion.

-Story selling is often found but without the point.
-This can lead to confused customers, irritated customers, lost sales.
-I’ll go over some of the worst but first, here’s what you need to know to use appropriate stories in your selling.
+Story selling is often found to be utilized without the point.
+This can lead to confused customers, irritated customers, and lost sales.
+I’ll go over some of the worst, but first...

-2. Really.
 You need a “Wow” that makes your point.

-3. Keep it brief.
+3. Keep it brief

-4. Make it relevant.
+4. Make it relevant

-5. State the point.
+5. State the point

-Let’s say you carry a luxury fabric embedded with a chemical that doesn't sun-fade.
+Let’s say you carry a luxury fabric embedded with a chemical that doesn't sun fade.
 You could just say that.
 Boring.

-She used this fabric in red and now, four years later – it still looks like it did the day Architectural Digest shot it.
+She used this fabric in red, and now, four years later – it still looks like it did the day Architectural Digest shot it.
 And then you pulled out the issue – or showed a picture on your iPad.
 Wow.

 What not to do…